gmunumel/phonic-ai/README.md

    The Backend receives the audio data and forwards it to the WhisperService for transcription by calling the `transcribe(audio_data)` method.

 4. **Whisper Service to AI Integration:**
-   The WhisperService interacts with the WhisperIntegration (AI) component, requesting transcription with timestamps by invoking `get_transcription_with_timestamps(temp_audio)`.
+   The WhisperService interacts with the WhisperIntegration (AI) component, requesting transcription by invoking `get_transcription(temp_audio)`.

 5. **AI Integration Response:**
    The WhisperIntegration (AI) processes the audio and returns the transcription segments, including text and timestamp information, back to the WhisperService.